Page last updated: August, 2021

 When do I need to self-isolate?
 Am I legally required to self-isolate?

-- The province released updated Testing and Clearance Guidance effective October 1, 2020.
+The province released updated Testing and Clearance Guidance effective August 11, 2021 that guides isolation requirements of individuals in the following situations:

 I am required to self-isolate.
 What does this mean?